 Lemmon and Matthau had never met before Wilder introduced them on the set of The Fortune Cookie.
-Michael Freedland wrote,"'"Once the film was completed, Matthau was saying that Lemmon was his best friend.
+Michael Freedland wrote, "Once the film was completed, Matthau was saying that Lemmon was his best friend.
 Wilder told me they were like brothers.
-And Jack described him when me met as 'my wife.'
-But unlike Jack's real wife, Jack and Walter never quarrelled.
+And Jack described him when met as 'my wife.'
+But unlike Jack's real wife, Jack and Walter never quarreled.
 'We each know what the other's next move is going to be,' he said, 'we think for each other.
 It's uncanny.'"
 "They kind of clicked" Billy Wilder added, "They were inseparable from the very first day."
 Matthau didn’t call his new pal Jack, like everyone else, but by his middle name, “Uhler.”